PaulHex6/AutoPy/readme.md

 `AutoPy` short for Auto Python, is a tool that leverages OpenAI's language model to generate, execute, and refine Python scripts based on user prompts.
 It securely runs the generated code inside a Docker container.

+Use `AutoPy` to automate code refinement, run complex computations, analyze data, and handle other computationally intensive tasks.
+Unlike a pure GPT prompt, AutoPy executes, tests, and iteratively improves the code until it works correctly.
+For example, it can generate, run, and debug scripts to plot graphs or manipulate large datasets, which GPT alone cannot execute or validate.

 **Note:** AutoPy is currently in the initial development stage, and further refinements are coming soon.

 ## AutoPy Workflow